benpaton/files/README.md

 ##What is the point of it?

-It allows you to share files, rename files, delete files and transfer.
-I made it after needing a quick solution to share files in an environment where all file shraring websites are blocked.
+It allows you to share files, rename files, delete files and transfer files to the dropbox from other websites.
+I made it after needing a quick solution to share files in an environment where all file sharing websites are blocked.

 ##Installation

 Installation is really simple, just copy the files onto a webserver running php and change the username and password at the top of the index.php file.
-Default is username 'root' and password is 'password'.
+Default username is 'root' and password is 'password'.

 ##Licensing